elmm-programing/TDS-PROJECT/towork-backend/README.md

 ## Related Guides

-- REST resources for Hibernate ORM with Panache ([guide](https://quarkus.io/guides/rest-data-panache)): Generate JAX-RS resources for your Hibernate Panache entities and repositories
+- MongoDB with Panache ([guide](https://quarkus.io/guides/mongodb-panache)): Simplify your persistence code for MongoDB via the active record or the repository pattern
+- SmallRye OpenAPI ([guide](https://quarkus.io/guides/openapi-swaggerui)): Document your REST APIs with OpenAPI - comes with Swagger UI
 - RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A JAX-RS implementation utilizing build time processing and Vert.x.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.

 ## Provided Code